DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 From the pair of `inputString` / `inputString_docField` parameters one is required.

 * `inputString`
-	* Desctription: The input string containing values.
+	* Description: The input string containing values.
 		Also supports JSON with any nesting level.
 	* Valid values:
 		* `stringJsonArray` — [JSON](https://en.wikipedia.org/wiki/JSON) array